peaceroad/vsce-p7d-markdown-it-p-captions/README.md

 ---

-**Notice.** You should use [another plugin](https://marketplace.visualstudio.com/items?itemName=peaceroad.p7d-markdown-it-figure-with-p-caption) instead of this plugin.
+**Notice.** You may use [another plugin](https://marketplace.visualstudio.com/items?itemName=peaceroad.p7d-markdown-it-figure-with-p-caption) instead of this plugin.

 ---